-Gordon College has instituted an innovative, entrepreneurial design firm which provides graphic and Web design for nonprofit clients at a reduced cost.
+Gordon College has instituted an innovative, entrepreneurial design firm which provides graphic and Web design for nonprofit clients.
 Students may apply to be interns in the Return Design Collaborative, gaining valuable professional experience while learning important computer-based design skills.
 Acceptance into this program is by direct application to Tim Ferguson-Sauder, director.